Mau005/KrayAccOpenTibia/README.md

 ## Credits

 Developed by **Mau005 / Krayno**
-Based on the Canary protocol and framework.
+Based on the Canary protocol.

 ---

 Enjoy KrayAccOpenTibia!
 Contributions and comments are welcome.